yangwenbo99/csapp-global-errata/chapter_3.md

 ## Page 304, Practice Problem 3.41

-In fact, some of the sub-problems are impossible to answer.
+In fact, some of the sub-problems are impossible to answer, and some of the answers from page 279 is definitely incorrect.
 According to C11 (6.7.2.1 14), the way of _alignment_ of `struct`'s members are _implement-defined_.
 > Each non-bit-field member of a structure or union object is aligned in an implementation-defined manner appropriate to its type.